typeup/renderer/README.md

-# Document Renderer
+# Renderer
-Document renderor for TypeUp.
+Renderer for TypeUp.